resema/fork-my-brain/techstack/flutter/FutureProvider.md

 ```

-In the example is a ugly part, with this approach two [[Provider]]s are needed.
+In the example is a ugly part, with this approach two [provider](/techstack/flutter/provider.md)s are needed.
 One nested inside the other.
-That this is not getting out of hand uses [[techstack/flutter/MultiProvider|MultiProvider]].
+That this is not getting out of hand uses [MultiProvider](/techstack/flutter/MultiProvider.md).

-[[techstack/flutter/StreamProvider|StreamProviders]] work so similarly to `FutureProvider`, but provides streamed values.
+[StreamProviders](/techstack/flutter/StreamProvider.md) work so similarly to `FutureProvider`, but provides streamed values.